ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-eech thee, lady, not as though
-l wrote a new commandment unto thee,
 but that which we had from the beoin-
 xung, that we love one another.&quot; She
 returned it with the following 2d chap­